Quantifying Ignorance in Individual-Level Causal-Effect Estimates under Hidden Confounding: Proposed Method

-Where \citet{pmlr-v89-kallus19a} use a kernel-based estimator, we instead model the identifiable $p(\y \mid \x, \ti)$ directly.
-Thus, a generative model $p_{\w}(\y \mid \x, \ti)$ from which to sample $\y$ and evaluate $\hat{\mu}_{\w}(\x, \ti)$, and a propensity score estimator $\eh_{\ti, \w}(\x)$ to evaluate $\alpha_{\w}^{\Gamma \prime}(\x, \ti)$ are needed.
-Because hidden confounders can easily induce multi-modal distributions over $y$, we model $p_{\w}(\y \mid \x, \ti)$ with a Gaussian Mixture likelihood over $J$ mixture components, noting that with a sufficient number of mixture components it can approximate any continuous distribution \citep{titterington1985statistical}.
-Thus,
+Hidden confounders induce multi-modal distributions over $\Y$; therefore, we model $p(\Y \mid \x, \ti, \w)$ with a Gaussian Mixture denisty over $J$ mixture components, noting that with a sufficient number of mixture components it can approximate any continuous distribution \citep{titterington1985statistical}.
+Thus, our density function $f(\y \mid \x, \ti, \w)$ is